-Continued changes are needed to address the regulatory burdens placed on many small businesses.
-NLBMDA supports the periodic update of federal laws and regulations, but caution is needed to avoid a one size fits all approach that often has unintended consequences.
-We encourage Congress to exercise its authority and eliminate rules that have placed unnecessary stress on businesses; and in addition, pass legislation that brings common sense to the rulemaking process.
+Further, significant changes are needed to reduce the regulatory burdens and costly compliance measures that are increasingly imposed on America's small businesses.
+NLBMDA supports the periodic update of federal laws and regulations, but caution is needed to avoid a one-size-fits-all approach that often has unintended consequences and constrains opportunities for businesses to grow.
+Congress should exercise its authority to eliminate rules that have placed unnecessary stress on small businesses and pass legislation that brings common sense reforms to the regulatory rulemaking process.